samzys/Getting_and_Cleaning_Data/README.md

 Total number of observations
 --------------------------------
 *There are total 30 subjects are participated in this study.
-*There are 6 activities
+*There are 6 activities("laying","sitting","standing","walking","walkingdownstairs","walkingupstairs")
-*The desired features are 66 (e.g., fBodyAcc-mean()-X)
+*There are 66 desired features(e.g., fBodyAcc-mean()-X)
-*Hence the total oberseration in the clean dataset is 30 x 6 x 66 = 11880
+*Hence the total oberseration in the tidy dataset is 30 x 6 x 66 = 11880
-*Refer to the CodeBook.md for a detail explaination of this tidy dataset
+*Refer to the CodeBook.md for a detailed explaination of this tidy dataset